CMC-QCL/r-programming-beginner/r-programming-beginner.md

 * Introduction to R
 * Examples
 * R Objects
-* Using R:
-  - Normality test/Student t test (skipped)
-  - Linear regression
+* Using R for statistical analysis: Linear regression
-  - Finding and installing new packages

 Introduction to R
 ========================================================